-The UAB Department of Physical Therapy strives to assign students to clinics that provide structured and varied learning experiences.
-In aggregate, these clinical education experiences should address comprehensive patient/client management across the human lifespan and the spectrum of patient/client care.
-Students are able to go to all 50 states for their clinical education experiences assuming an established relationship exists with the clinic for the purpose of clinical education.
+K. Graduation Requirements for Full-Time Clinical Education Experiences education experiences should address comprehensive patient/client management across the human lifespan and the spectrum of patient/client care.
+Students can travel throughout all 50 states for their clinical education experiences assuming an established relationship exists with the clinic for the purpose of clinical education.